Akarsh-Gupta/IRIS_Labs/README.md

 # IRIS_Labs

-This repo contains the verilog code for a few IRIS Labs Assignment.
+This repo contains the verilog code for a few questions in the IRIS Labs Assignment.